ChrisH91/Pokebooze/README.md

 - Chansey UI element and logic
 - Gold Teeth UI element and logic
 - Kanghaskan UI element and logic
+- UI feedback for when people miss a turn
+- Color theory spacing of players

 Bugs
 ====
+- Second roll at first gym not firing
+- Dem scrollbars
+- Farfetched is bugged

 Feel free to contribute!